-The way we use the six graphs to investigate depends on the nature of our concerns.
-Let us consider each in turn.
+The way we use the six graphs to investigate depends on the nature of the audit risks.
+Let us consider each graph in turn.

 Users - this enables allows transactions identified by a particular routine to viewed by the user that posted them.